kyverno/website/content/en/docs/Writing policies/verify-images.md

     signature not found'
 ```

-Similary, attempting to run an image which matches the specified rule but is signed with a different key will produce an error:
+Similarly, attempting to run an image which matches the specified rule but is signed with a different key will produce an error:

 ```sh
 kubectl run signed-other --image=ghcr.io/kyverno/test-verify-image:signed-by-someone-else